 If you think Cozumel has all there is to offer for top scuba diving on Mexico’s Caribbean coastline, you’d be mistaken.
 On the mainland is the town of Playa del Carmen, a great vacation spot.
 The dive sites in Playa del Carmen are pretty spectacular too!

 Playa Del Carmen Dive Sites: Our Top 10

-The reefs of Playa del Carmen belong to the great Mesoamerican barrier reef that spans 4 different countries and stretches for nearly 3000 miles.
-It is the second largest reef system in the world (behind the Great Barrier Reef).
+The reefs and dive sites in Playa del Carmen belong to the great Mesoamerican barrier reef that spans 4 different countries and stretches for nearly 3000 miles.
+It is the second-largest reef system in the world (behind the Great Barrier Reef).

 You can split the dive sites here by shallow, or deep, with the shallower usually being around 12 meters in depth, and the deeper ones between 25-30m.
 So you can confidently create a safe dive plan for multiple dives.